Yolande Trueman: 2023–present

 In Patrick’s absence, Yolande becomes close to Pastor Clayton (Howard Saddler).
 Their friendship draws suspicion from residents, including Denzel and Yolande's church members.
 When one of her church members Agatha (Chloe Okora) spreads rumours that Yolande is sleeping with Pastor Clayton, she slaps her.
 Yolande proposes that the church’s offering should fund a food truck to feed the community.
 Pastor Clayton agrees with the idea and embraces Yolande by groping her.
 She grows uncomfortable around Pastor Clayton and when he attempts to touch her again, she expresses her concerns.
 He then gives the idea to his wife Stella Clayton (Velile Tshabalala).
 Patrick returns as the food truck idea is being passed back to Yolande, who was gaslighted by Pastor Clayton into believing she made up his harassment.
 At a fundraiser for the food truck, Pastor Clayton sexually assaults Yolande, and she later confides in Elaine about the attack.
 Flashbacks reveal that Yolande is not Pastor Clayton's only victim, and that he has been raping and assaulting women across London since 2001.
 Yolande urges Elaine not to tell anybody about the attack.
 Yolande’s loved ones become concerned about her withdrawn behaviour and Patrick confides in Pastor Clayton, who tries to manipulate Patrick into believing that Yolande is suffering from dementia.
 Furious, Yolande eventually reveals to Patrick that Pastor Clayton had sexually assaulted her.
 Patrick tries to persuade Yolande to report the incident to the police, but she refuses for fear that she will not get justice, so decides to report him to their church minister, Levi (Mark Akintimehin).
 Levi does not get back to Yolande, causing her to worry.
-Chelsea asks Yolande to be godmother to her son Jordan Atkins and during his baptism, Pastor Clayton gropes her again.
+Chelsea asks Yolande to be godmother to her son Jordan (Izaiah Hagan-Brown) and during his baptism, Pastor Clayton gropes her again.
 Yolande reports him to the police and he is arrested.
 Pastor Clayton is released due to insufficient evidence, upsetting Yolande.
 Levi returns and agrees to help Yolande gain justice, and encourages Yolande to once again report Pastor Clayton with Delia Bennett (Llewella Gideon) – another woman who Pastor Clayton had sexually assaulted.
 More women who Pastor Clayton had assaulted start to speak up, causing him to return to Walford to confront Yolande.
 After unsuccessfully threatening Yolande into dropping her case against him, he commits suicide.
 After realising that she will never achieve justice, Yolande has a crisis in faith; however, she recovers it on Christmas Eve 2024 when she meets with the other survivors of Pastor Clayton's abuse.